Important Information

 Peak climbing is a second step after the normal trekking who wants to experience the adventure beyond the trekking.
 There are more than 1300 peak with 6000 meters among which only one quarter of them are officially opened for climbing Nepal government.

-Apart from mountaineering expedition, we also offer numbers of trekking peaks with altitude ranging between 5000m to 6600 for well experienced trekkers and beginner climbers.
-It obvious that all kind of climbing need technical skill and experience guide which Himalayan Wander Walkers provides you.
-Peak climbing in Nepal offers the best adventure trekking and expedition experience to all kinds of Himalayan Wander Walkers is a specialized in organizing climbing training course at base camp before the summit start.
+Apart from mountaineering expeditions, we also offer several trekking peaks with altitudes ranging between 5000m and 6600 m for well-experienced trekkers and beginner climbers.
+All kinds of climbing need technical skill and experience, which Himalayan Wander Walkers provides you.
+Peak climbing in Nepal offers the best adventure trekking and expedition experience to all kinds of climbers and mountaineers.
+Himalayan Wander Walkers specializes in organizing climbing training courses at base camp before the summit start.

 Guiding, Food, and Camping